 Are you passionate about your local area?
 Then put yourself forward to be elected to sit on the parish or town council as a councillor.
 There are 10,000 local councils in England, with 100,000 councillors.
 They are the heroes of their communities and give residents a voice on the decisions a council makes.
 They can improve the lives of fellow residents and make a real difference to their community.
-To help inspire you a short film by a Northwich Town councillor can be seen here and a brief fact sheet can be downloaded here.
+A brief fact sheet can also be downloaded here.

 The National Association of Local Councils (NALC) has released a video starring our very own viral sensation, Jackie Weaver, to help get more people involved in local (parish and town) councils.
 The video, shot in rural Yorkshire, raises the importance of everyone having a stake in their community and getting involved in their local council.
 Watch the video: https://youtu.be/_RrvU5V0GY8